Marian University Marching Band: History

 For over a decade, the corps was the heartbeat of the Marian College campus until it became inoperative in the late 1970s.
 In 1984, one of the most successful drum and bugle corps in the history of DCI rose from the ashes of the defunct Marian College Blue Knights when the Star of Indiana was founded in Bloomington using Marian College Blue Knight bugles and equipment.

 Rebirth

-With the formation of a football team in 2007, Marian University president Daniel J. Elsener sought to create a marching band that could provide fans with that "college" atmosphere during games.
-This simple goal has blossomed into the brightest new program in the state.
+With the formation of a football team in 2007, Marian University president Daniel J. Elsener sought to create a marching band that could provide fans with a "college atmosphere" during games.
 During the 2009 season, the band fielded a drum line and horn line.
 Color Guard was added for the 2010 season, and 2011 saw the addition of pit percussion.
 In 2012, Marian University fielded its first Winter Guard as competitive members of the MidWest Color Guard Circuit and qualified as a finalist in the Independent A classification during this first season.
-The winter guard, known as "Knightro" of Marian University, made their Winter Guard International debut in 2013 at the Southeastern Regional in Chattanooga, TN and was named the 2013 Independent Open Class Silver Medalists at the MidWest Color Guard Circuit Championships.
+The winter guard, known as "Knightro" of Marian University, made their Winter Guard International debut in 2013 at the Southeastern Regional in Chattanooga, Tennessee, and was named the 2013 Independent Open Class Silver Medalists at the MidWest Color Guard Circuit Championships.

-Unparalleled support from the Marian University faculty, students, and the Indianapolis community, has ensured that the bands program will continue to grow and improve.